Introducing Namibia

 The Namibia Investment Promotion and Development Board (NIPDB) serves as the first-point contact for potential investors and provides comprehensive services from the initial consulting stage to the operational stage.
 The NIPDB also provides general information and advice on investment opportunities, incentives and procedures.

-The task of the NIPDB is to help investors reduce red tape by liaising with government departments and regulatory agencies, including obtaining work visas for foreign investors.
-The government of Namibia, therefore, welcomes and encourages foreign investment to help develop the national economy for the benefit of the people.
+The task of the NIPDB is to help investors reduce red tape by liaising with Government departments and regulatory agencies, including obtaining work visas for foreign investors.
+The Government of Namibia, therefore, welcomes and encourages foreign investment to help develop the national economy for the benefit of its people.

 Rankings

-- 1st in Africa, World Press Freedom Index – Reporters Without Borders (2023)
+- 2nd in Africa for Freedom of the Press, World Press Freedom Index – Reporters Without Borders (2024)

-- 1st in Africa for the past five years, Quality and Connectivity of Road Infrastructure, Global Competitiveness Report – World Economic Forum (2019)
+- 1st in Africa for the past five years for Quality and Connectivity of Road Infrastructure, Global Competitiveness Report – World Economic Forum (2019)

 - 4th in Africa for the least corrupt public sector, Corruption Perception Index – Transparency International (2022)

-- 8th in Africa Overall Good Governance – Ibrahim Index of African Governance (2022)
+- 8th in Africa for Overall Good Governance – Ibrahim Index of African Governance (2022)

 Policy Environment

-Namibia’s foreign investment policy is governed by the Foreign Investment Act No. (27 of 1990 – FIA).
+Namibia’s foreign investment policy is governed by the Foreign Investment Act (No. 27 of 1990).
 The aim of the Act is to address and stimulate foreign investment in Namibia.
-The Namibia Investment Promotion Act (NIPA) is currently under review and will replace the FIA.
+The Namibia Investment Promotion Act (NIPA) is currently under review and will replace the FIA Act

 Why Namibia?